-In September 2003, the Company entered into an amended and restated license agreement and a supply agreement with Elan, which replaced two prior license and supply agreements for Ampyra.
-Under this agreement, Elan granted the Company exclusive worldwide rights to Ampyra, as well as Elan's formulation for any other mono or di-aminopyridines, for all indications, including multiple sclerosis and spinal cord injury.
-The Company agreed to pay Elan milestone payments and royalties based on as a percentage of net product sales and the quantity of product shipped by Elan to Acorda.
+In September 2003, the Company entered into an amended and restated license agreement and a supply agreement with Elan for Ampyra, which replaced two prior license and supply agreements.
+Under the license agreement, Elan granted the Company exclusive worldwide rights to Ampyra, as well as Elan's formulation for any other mono or di-aminopyridines, for all indications, including multiple sclerosis and spinal cord injury.
+The Company agreed to pay Elan milestone payments and royalties based on a percentage of net product sales and the quantity of product shipped by Elan to Acorda.